stub22/funcprog-ex/weather-svc/README.md

 This folder contains a Scala 2.13 project, based on the [http4s-io](https://github.com/http4s/http4s-io.g8) giter8 project skeleton.

-This weather-svc serves brief summary weather forecasts, using information fetched from this [National Weather Service API](https://www.weather.gov/documentation/services-web-api)
+This code implements a standalone HTTP server offering brief summary weather forecasts, using information fetched from this [National Weather Service API](https://www.weather.gov/documentation/services-web-api)

 This software is written for the Scala 2.13 platform.
 It has been tested with